okaanyildiz/react-tailwind-github-finder-app/README.md

 5) Install-Import “axios”, “useEffect” “useState” into the UserResults.jsx.
 6) Inside the UserResults(), make the asynchronous function fetchUsers() to fetch the users from Github Api.
 Assign the data to the response const.
 And console.log “response.data” to reach the users array.
 7) You can see an array of 30 users inside the response in the console.
-8) Make the useEffect hook and call the fetchUsers() inside it.
+8) Make the useEffect hook.
+9) Call the fetchUsers() inside useEffect.
 10) Above the useEffect hook, create two useState hook:
 ```
 const [users, setUsers] = useState([])